Harvington

 Harvington is a village near Evesham in Worcestershire, England.
 Bounded by the River Avon to the south and the Lench Hills to the north, three miles northeast of Evesham and now on the Worcestershire/Warwickshire border.
 The village today is an amalgamation of two smaller villages, Harvington and Harvington Cross, and has a population of around 1,750.

-Past
+History

+The name Harvington derives from the Old English herefordtūn meaning 'settlement by the ford which could be crossed by an army'.

 Harvington is first mentioned in the Anglo Saxon charters of 709CE when it was known as Herverton; in the Middle Ages it was called Herwynton.
 In 1868 there was a curious old custom still observed at Harvington; the children used to go round to all the houses on St Thomas's Day and St Valentine's Day repeating a doggerel rhyme as follows: